pepone/redhat-rpm-config/buildflags.md

 * `-z defs`: Refuse to link shared objects (DSOs) with undefined symbols (optional, see above).

-For hardened builds, the `-specs=/usr/lib/rpm/redhat/redhat-hardened-ld` flag is added to the compiler driver command line.
-(This can be disabled by undefining the `%_hardened_build` macro; see above) This activates the following linker flags:
+For hardened builds, some more linker options are added to the compiler driver command line.
+These can be disabled by undefining the `%_hardened_build` macro - see above.

 * `-pie`: Produce a PIE binary.
 This is only activated for the main executable, and only if it is dynamically linked.
 This requires